jshipper/acled-conflict-visualization/README.md

   * Create test database: `CREATE DATABASE test;`

 ## Usage
-* Change the values in `rest-services/src/main/resources/app.properties` to connect to your MySQL instance
+* Change the values in `rest-services/src/main/resources/app.properties` and `rest-services/src/test/resources/test-app.properties` to connect to your MySQL instance
 * Build the project with `mvn clean install` in the project's root directory
 * Change to the UI directory and start jetty with `mvn jetty:run`
 * Access the webapp at localhost:8080